 Download the example to work along with the video.

-You have many conditional formatting rules, or options, that you can apply to cells in your spreadsheet.
+You have many conditional formatting rules, or options, you can apply to cells in your spreadsheet.
 Each rule will affect selected cells differently.
-Before you choose a formatting rule, you need to identify what questions you are trying to answer.
-For example, in a sales spreadsheet, you might want to identify the salespeople with lower than average sales.
+Before you choose a formatting rule, you must identify what questions you are trying to answer.
+For example, in a sales spreadsheet you might want to identify the salespeople with lower than average sales.
 To do this, you need to choose a conditional formatting rule that will show you this answer.
 Not all of the options will provide you with this information.

-- Top/Bottom Rules: This conditional formatting option highlights cell values that meet specific criteria, such as top or bottom 10%, above average, and below average.
+- Top/bottom rules: This conditional formatting option highlights cell values that meet specific criteria, such as top or bottom 10 percent, above average, and below average.
 If you choose this option, a dialog box will appear, and you will have to specify the cells to highlight and the color you would like to highlight the cells.